National Student Index (NSI)

 Why are we doing it?

-The purpose of this information matching programme is to lessen the chances of a student who already has an NSN being allocated a second one.
+The purpose of information matching is to lessen the chances of a student who already has an NSN being allocated a second one.
 If a student is allocated more than one NSN it adversely affects the quality of the data on the NSI.
 As the NSI data is used to verify a student's enrolment for reporting and/or funding purposes and to analyse trends and set policy we want to make sure that the data is as accurate as possible.

 Is it legal?